petercz1/video_reformatter/README.md

 1) the file name (mkv, mp4 etc) is just a container.

-2) the video and audio format inside is the more important.
+2) the video and audio format inside is the more important bit.

 So as I understand it the most widely playable formats for TV usb seem to be as follows: